 Once approved to use Reference Transactions, add "PayPal Business Account" as a gateway in your Admin Console.

 The final step is to configure your PayPal account with your PayPal API Credentials, using the signature method.
 This will enable Recurly to connect to your PayPal account for payment processing using your API credentials (API username, password and signature).
-These credentials are usually found via one of the below paths:
+These credentials are usually found via:

 - Log in to your PayPal account at paypal.com